Using learning to move up the career ladder

 Before you do anything, have a good think about why and how you would like to progress within your existing career area.

 Do your research

-- Research progression routes and the qualifications needed in your chosen career area – there are job profiles on the Prospects and National Careers Service websites.
+- Research progression routes and the qualifications needed in your chosen career area – there are job profiles within Job Sectors that have this information

 - Check what qualification/s will be valued by your employer or any new employer.

 - Investigate the courses offered by local colleges, training providers and universities and by relevant professional bodies.
 You will find there are various types of courses and flexible ways to study so that you can work while you learn.

 Support from your current employer

 - Investigate the training and development opportunities offered by your current employer.
 You could raise this during your appraisal, or speak to your manager or someone in human resources.

 - Some employers are prepared to pay some or all your course costs and give you time off to study.

 - Find out about any work-related courses that might enable you to use your place of work to provide the evidence of your learning/competence and/or undertake project work.
 Also explore professional development courses.